 Deferred outflows of resources, in the Statement of Net Position, represents a consumption of net position that applies to a future reporting period and so will not be recognized as an outflow of resources (expense) until that time.
-The District has two items that qualify for reporting in this category.
-The first item is related to pensions and consists of the District's proportionate share of changes in the collective net pension asset or liability not included in collective pension expense and the District's contributions to the pension systems (TRS and ERS) subsequent to the measurement date.
-The second item is related to OPEB and represents the change in the total other postemployment benefits liability not included in OPEB expense.
+The District has three items that qualify for reporting in this category.
+First is the unamortized amount of deferred charges from refunding of bonds that is being amortized as a component of interest expense on a weighted average basis over the remaining life of the old debt or the new debt, whichever is shorter.
+The second item is related to pensions and consists of the District's proportionate share of changes in the collective net pension asset or liability not included in collective pension expense and the District's contributions to the pension systems (TRS and ERS) subsequent to the measurement date.
+The third item is related to OPEB and represents the change in the total other postemployment benefits liability not included in OPEB expense.